basicBot/source/README.md

 3. When done, type !listleave, !jumpdown, or !dj to have your bot leave the waitlist.

 Grab - Adding to the bot playlist:
 Run the !grab command to tell the bot to grab the current song.
-The song will always be added to the playlist that appears at the top of the bot's grab popup menu and will be moved to the bottom of the playlist.
+The song will be added to the bot's current active playlist.

+Users with Bouncer+ permissions in the room can also use !showplaylists or !botpls to list the bot's available playlists and !switchplaylist or !botpl to switch the bot's current playlist.

 ### Blacklists